-Select the type of dialup from PPPoE, PPTP, PPP or L2TP.
-The configuration window varies according to the selected dialup.

-PPPoE Select the network interface used for the modem PPTP Enter the IP address of the modem.
-PPP Enter the telephone number used for dialing.
-3G/4G Fill in the following fields: • Access point name: this information varies according to each access provider and is given to you when your 3G/4G subscription begins. • Number to dial: this is the number that the modem needs to dial in order to connect to the access provider's network.
-The default value suggested is 99# • IP address of the remote server: your access provider will give you this address.
-PIN code of the SIM card: information that comes together with your SIM card. • USB modem : by default, the value Automatic detection will be suggested.
-If your modem is not automatically recognized, choose one of the two "customized modem" profiles then click on Modem configuration .
-Query domain name servers and create associated host If this option is selected, the firewall will retrieve DNS servers from the DHCP server it contacts (access provider, for example) to obtain its IP address. objects Two objects will be dynamically created in the object database upon the selection of this option: Firewall <interface name="">dns1 and Firewall<interface a="" access="" also="" be="" benefit="" by="" can="" configuration="" dhcp="" dns="" firewall="" from="" given="" if="" in="" its="" name_dns2.="" network="" of="" on="" provider.<="" provides="" servers="" service,="" service.="" so,="" th="" the="" then="" they="" used="" users="" will="" with=""></interface></interface> Define the maximum size of TCP packets (MSS) to prevent them from being fragmented This limit will be applied to all profiles.
+of dialup from PPPoE, PPTP, PPP or 3G/4G.
+The configuration window varies e selected dialup.
+PPPoE PPTP Select the network interface used for the modem Enter the IP address of the modem.
+PPP 3G/4G Enter the telephone number used for dialing.
+Fill in the following fields: Access point name: this information varies according to each access provider and is given to you when your 3G/4G subscription begins. • Number to dial: this is the number that the modem needs to dial in order to connect to the access provider's network.
+The default value suggested is 99# • IP address of the remote server: your access provider will give you this address. • PIN code of the SIM card: information that comes together with your SIM card. • USB modem : by default, the value Automatic detection will be suggested.
+If your modem is not automatically recognized, choose one of the two "customized modem" profiles then click on Modem configuration . servers domain name s and create ated host If this option is selected, the firewall will retrieve DNS servers from the DHCP server it contacts (access provider, for example) to obtain its IP address. objects Two objects will be dynamically created in the object database upon the selection of this option: Firewall <interface name="">dns1 and Firewall<interface a="" access="" also="" be="" benefit="" by="" can="" configuration="" dhcp="" dns="" firewall="" from="" given="" if="" in="" its="" name_dns2.="" network="" of="" on="" provider.<="" provides="" servers="" service,="" service.="" so,="" th="" the="" then="" they="" used="" users="" will="" with=""></interface></interface> size of (MSS) from bo This lim the maximum TCP packets to prevent them eing fragmented. nit will be d to all profiles.
+If this option is selected, the firewall will automatically adapt the size of packets exchanged through the modem so that they will not be fragmented.